PGR Visiting student policy

 Informatics policy on visiting postgraduate research students.

 All visiting PGR students who are in attendance at the University for more than two weeks must be registered on EUCLID.
-This means that it is now no longer possible to host a visiting PGR student from another institution, for more than 14 days, without matriculating them with the University of Edinburgh.
+This means that it is now no longer possible to host a visiting PGR student from another institution, for more than 14 days (no more than 12 months), without matriculating them with the University of Edinburgh.
 The School administers incoming visiting students in accordance with the University Visiting and Non-Graduating Student Policy and Procedure:

 Visiting PGR research students who are on reciprocal exchange programmes are governed by the relevant University-approved Memorandum of Understanding (MoU) or Memorandum of Agreement (MoA).
 These students may not be liable for fees, dependent on the terms and conditions of the relevant MoU/MoA.
 Further information on these fee status agreements is available from the Edinburgh Global.